The state of your health insurance marketplace

-Dayton used an executive order to appoint a task force that has been active since October 2011.
-Minnesota has been awarded about $75 million in federal grants.
-On Nov.
-16, Minnesota submitted a letter of intent and blueprint for a state-run exchange.
-The November elections returned both the House and the Senate to Democrats, who are expected to pass exchange legislation in 2013.
+Dayton used an executive order to appoint a task force that began working in October 2011, and Minnesota was awarded about $75 million in federal grants.
+In November 2012, Minnesota submitted a letter of intent and blueprint for a state-run exchange.
+The November elections returned both the House and the Senate to Democrats, who passed exchange legislation in March 2013.

-Some states remain opposed to the ACA, but have taken the position that if the state must have a health insurance exchange, it is better for the state to run it than the federal government.
-Arizona is an example.
-Republican Gov. Jan Brewer is on record opposing the ACA, but established the Office of Health Insurance Exchange within her administration and explored legal options to establish a state-run exchange absent legislative authorization.
-Arizona has yet to announce its final decision on an exchange.
+Some states remained opposed to the ACA, but took the position that if the state must have a health insurance exchange, it is better for the state to run it than the federal government.
+Idaho is an example.
+Republican Gov. Butch Otter is on record opposing the ACA.
+However, shortly after the Supreme Court upheld most ACA provisions in 2012, Otter established workgroups to consider a state-run exchange and expansion of the Medicaid program.
+Otter announced in December that Idaho would run its own exchange.

-Passive resisters – A few Republican-controlled states took the approach opposite to that of Arizona: they are opposed to the ACA and have done little or nothing to establish an exchange.
-States in this category include Idaho, Pennsylvania, South Dakota and Wyoming.
-South Dakota and Wyoming both opted for federally run exchange in the latter half of 2012.
-While Idaho and Pennsylvania have yet to announce formal decisions, it is doubtful they can be ready to operate a state-run exchange by Oct.
-1, 2013.
+Passive resisters – A few Republican-controlled states took the approach opposite to that of Idaho: they were opposed to the ACA and did little or nothing to establish an exchange.
+States in this category include Pennsylvania, South Dakota and Wyoming.
+All three eventually opted for federally run exchanges.

-Active resisters – A number of states – mostly led by Republican governors adamantly opposed to the ACA – have said early and often that they will not implement state-run health insurance exchanges.
+Active resisters – A number of states – mostly led by Republican governors adamantly opposed to the ACA – said early and often that they would not implement state-run health insurance exchanges.
 Alaska, Florida, Louisiana, South Carolina and Texas are all examples.
-(However, in a surprising development, Gov. Rick Scott of Florida announced after the November elections that the state will reconsider its decision.)

-These states have turned down and returned federal grant money for exchange planning.
-Some have passed laws and constitutional amendments banning state-run exchange.
-Oklahoma continues to fight the ACA in court.
-State Attorney General Scott Pruitt claims that penalties for business who don't offer healthcare insurance to employees should apply only in the case of state-run insurance exchanges.
-Since Oklahoma will have a federally run exchange, its employers would be exempt from penalties.
+These states turned down and returned federal grant money for exchange planning.
+Some have passed laws and constitutional amendments banning a state-run exchange.
+Oklahoma fought bitterly against the ACA in the court system, with Attorney General Scott Pruitt arguing that the employer mandate and the ACA’s premium subsidies are both prohibited in states – like Oklahoma – that have a federally-run exchange.